flare-foundation/docs/docs/dev/getting-started/contract-addresses.md

     address[] memory);
 ```

-The name search is **case-sensitive** so you should use the proper capitalization.
+The name search is **case-sensitive**, so you should use the proper capitalization.
 For example:

 * `WNat`